TWLan/Issues/README.md

 * What do you get instead?

 When requesting a core feature, unless it is an API request, please explain why this should be a core feature instead of a plugin.
-Features of the original Tribal Wars that are not available in TWLan are treated as bugs.
+Features of the original Tribal Wars that are not available in TWLan are treated as bugs, not as feature requests.